mikeinspace/stamps/OLGA.md

 ## Link Token to File via Issuance
 - in the same transaction, insert a valid `op_return` Counterparty issuance.
-- asset description must begin with `FILE:` (case insensitive) followed by filename.
+- asset description must begin with `STAMP:` (case insensitive) followed by filename.

-## Link Token to File via Broadcast
-Similar to issuance with additional requirements:
-- to link to one asset, make the filename begin with the asset name followed by double underscores.
-- to link to all subassets, make the filename begin with the parent asset followed by triple underscores.
-- links from the current issuer's address are considered official.
-- links from any other addresses are unofficial.
+- asset must be numeric not named or sub-asset of named.

 ## Limitations
 Since a standard node accepts maximum 200 outputs, and one is used for op_return and one for change, the file must fit 198 P2WSH outputs.
 This implies a max file size of `198*32 - 2 =` 6334 bytes.
 The theoretical max filesize (that can be mined by a node ignoring standard rules) is `256^2 - 2 =` 65,536 bytes, only limited by the two-byte size prefix.